Cairn Valley Light Railway: A viable scheme

 This time the G&SWR was persuaded of the advantage of having the railway constructed, and it adopted the Holywood scheme.
 The Glasgow and South Western Railway Act 1897 (60 & 61 Vict. c. clxxii) of 6 August 1897 authorised the construction (along with several other G&SWR proposals): the line was named the Cairn Valley Railway, and its estimated cost was £165,840.

 The Light Railways Act 1896 (59 & 60 Vict. c.
 48) had been enacted in order to permit the construction of local railways with some of the requirements for main line routes somewhat relaxed, to allow cheaper construction, and the G&SWR belatedly considered that the Cairn Valley line was well suited to the arrangement.
-Some changes to the route were suggested by them at this stage, but they were advised that the Act authorising the line could not be varied without a further Act of Parliament.
-Inaction followed until the Board resolved to apply for a Light Railway Order (LRO) for the originally determined route, on 4 October 1898; the budget was reduced to £123,857.
-The official process of approving the LRO was not swift, and it was finally ratified on 29 December 1899.
+Some changes to the route were suggested by them at this stage, but they were advised that the act authorising the line could not be varied without a further act of Parliament.
+Inaction followed until the board resolved to apply for a light railway order (LRO) for the originally determined route, on 4 October 1898; the budget was reduced to £123,857.
+The official process of approving the LRO was not swift, and the Glasgow and South-Western (Cairn Valley Light Railway) Order 1899 was finally ratified on 29 December 1899.

-If the authorisation process had been slow, the construction was little better, and the permitted construction period expired on 6 August 1902; a Provisional Parliamentary Order authorised an extension for two years, and this had to be repeated for a further extension on 1 August 1904.
+If the authorisation process had been slow, the construction was little better, and the permitted construction period expired on 6 August 1902; a provisional parliamentary order authorised an extension for two years, and this had to be repeated for a further extension on 1 August 1904.
 The contractor successfully claimed compensation for unforeseen difficult ground conditions and was awarded £40,000 (over a contract price of £100,000) at arbitration.